zachmoshe/zachmoshe.com/aboutme.md

 # About me

-I'm a technical consultant for machine learning, mainly interested in risk management applications, fraud prevention and behavioural analytics, but not only, any good challenge is welcome!
+I'm a technical consultant for machine learning, mainly interested in risk management applications, fraud prevention and behavioral analytics, but not only, any good challenge is welcome!

 In my past, I've led a development team for PayPal dealing with technical solutions for seller risk management, and co-founded Wonga's risk management site in Tel-Aviv to tackle fraudsters in the personal loans business.